Stock market today: Wall Street slips from all-time high as cuts to rates look further off

 The jump accelerated after a report showed U.S. services industries are growing more strongly than economists expected, led by health care and social assistance.
 Services businesses said they're optimistic about the economy, though they're still cautious because of inflation and other challenges, according to the Institute for Supply Management

-Such signals of a solid economy could give more reason for the Fed to pause before cutting rates, because they could keep upward pressure on inflation.
+Such signals of a solid economy could give the Fed more reason to pause before cutting rates, because they could keep upward pressure on inflation.
 That hurts the stock market because interest rates are one of the main levers that set stock prices, with lower rates helping.

-But there's also an upside for stocks from the U.S. economy's blasting through worries about an imminent recession.
-It should drive growth in profits for companies, which are the other lever that dictates where stock prices go over the long term.
+But there's also an upside for stocks from the U.S. economy's blasting through worries about a possible recession.
+The economic strength should drive growth in profits for companies, which are the other lever that dictates where stock prices go over the long term.

 Monday's update on services industries followed a report from Friday showing U.S. employers hired many more workers last month than economists expected.

 Even confidence among U.S. consumers has perked up recently.
-It's a turnaround from when sentiment was mired at a low level because of frustrations about high inflation.
+It's a turnaround from frustration about high inflation that kept sentiment mired at a low level.
 Such gloominess raised the threat of a “vibecession.”

 “It's not clear what's going to disrupt the ‘vibespansion,’” that's taken its place, “barring a risk event such as the escalation of fighting in the Middle East into a regional war,” said Jason Draho, head of asset allocation Americas at UBS Global Wealth Management.